About Corrinna

 Research shows that shiatsu is a safe practice supporting people in managing a variety of symptoms and health conditions, enhancing the quality of life.

-Shiatsu does not replace medical care, but can work safely alongside it.
-If you have any health concerns do contact your GP.
+Shiatsu does not replace medical care.
+It can work safely alongside it.
+If you have any health concerns do contact your GP or health specialist.

 Frequently Asked Questions